AnselmMarie/pokemon-pet-shop/README.md

 ### 🧠 Architecture

-To understand the design choices, technology stack, and structure of the application, please refer to the **Architecture Overview**.
+To understand the design choices, technology stack, and structure of the application, please take a look at the **Architecture Overview**.

 ➡️ **Read the full document: [README_ARCHITECTURE.md](./README_ARCHITECTURE.md)**